Winnipeg Walkway: Main Underground

 At the southwestern corner of Winnipeg Square, near the intersection of Graham Avenue and Fort Street, there are escalator, lift and stairway connections to the second floor of 200 Graham Avenue, thereby connecting the Main Underground to the Graham Skywalk.

-The 360 Main Street tower sits upon one of several structural pads atop Winnipeg Square.
-The complex is said to be able to accommodate the construction of an additional high-rise office tower on Graham Avenue as well as a low-rise building for use as a hotel on Main Street, following this same model.
-Construction of a 40-story residential tower at 300 Main Street began in Fall 2018.
+There are several structural pads atop Winnipeg Square, with 360 Main and 300 Main built upon them.
+Construction of the 42-story residential tower at 300 Main Street began in Fall 2018, and was completed in 2021, making it Winnipeg's tallest building.

 Graham Skywalk

 The Graham Skywalk consists of a series of skyways connecting the buildings on the south side of Graham Avenue, between Main and Hargrave Street, as well as the Canada Life Centre (the former site of the historic Eaton's store) and the former Eaton's power station on the north side.

 From east to west, this portion of the network provides access to the following: